Skip to main content

 This page is a work in progress.

-The GOV.UK Google Analytics 4 data contains a variety of information on users of GOV.UK, and how those users interacted with various pages on GOV.UK.
+The GOV.UK Google Analytics 4 (GA4) data contains a variety of information on users of GOV.UK, and how those users interacted with various pages on GOV.UK.

 Information about how users interacted with pages on GOV.UK